yambakshi/backup-system/README.md

 - drive - `Google Drive`

 ### Caches
-Scans are cached so that you won't have to scan all 3 spaces everytime you want to backup.
+Scans are cached so that you won't have to scan all 3 spaces everytime you run the backup system.
-If you'd like to load the scans caches in your next backup instead of re-scanning, simply set the `load_cache` member of the `backup_system` class to `True` (default is `False`).
+If you want to use the cached scans in your next backup instead of re-scanning, simply set the `load_cache` member of the `backup_system` class to `True` (default is `False`).

 ### Snapshots
 What are snapshots?